Nia292/rpr-logger-native/README.md

 2. Create a new folder somewhere, name it "rpr-logger"
 3. Put the executable there, double-click to launch.
 4. You may be prompted to allow the application firewall access.
 That should not be necessary.
-5. Once launched, you should see the webhook URL you need to put in as local webhook in the console.
+5. Once launched, you should see the webhook URL in the console that pops up.
+That Webhook URL is the one you will need to paste into the RPR Configuration.

 Done.
 Messages are written to the logfile every 30 seconds.